Overview

 Response

-On success, a JSON payload indicating the job name and job number (with name
+On success, a JSON payload indicating the job name and job number (with respectively name and number keys).

 Additional Notes